Fiona-T/knot-art/TESTING.md

 ---
 *This file contains the Testing section of the [full README.md file for Knot Art](README.md).*

+*Note: any email addresses shown in the testing images in this document are temporary and do not belong to real users, similarly with any delivery details.*

 ## Table of Contents
 ---
 - [Testing](#testing)